Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Discussion

-All clusters for which low temperature calculations could be done show a Widom line that ends at a critical point, followed by a MT.
+All clusters for which low-temperature calculations could be done show a Widom line that ends at a critical point, followed by a MT.
 Hence, the Widom line is clearly a precursor to the MT.
 The inflection point in double occupancy is also seen in Ref.~\cite{wietek_mott_2021} at high temperature.
-The fact that the Widom line converges with system size suggests that the MT also survives in the thermodynamic limit.
+The fact that the shape of the Widom line and its position in parameter space stay approximately the same with cluster shape and size suggests that the MT also survives in the thermodynamic limit.